adapter-hub/website/posts/2021/04/adapters-for-bart-and-gpt2.md

 ---
-title: Adapters for BART and GPT2
+title: Adapters for Generative and Seq2Seq Models in NLP
 date: 2021-04-30
 authors:
   - name: Hannah Sterz*